Skip to content

 • How to apply authorization rules to request handlers.

-It is recommended to read about authentication before reading this page.
+It is recommended to review the authentication documentation before proceeding with this page.

 How to use built-in authorization

-Examples of common strategies to authorize users in web applications include:
+Common strategies for authorizing users in web applications include:

-• verifying that a web request includes a certain key, like an instrumentation key or a key signed by a private RSA key (owned by the user) that can be verified by a public RSA key (used by the server to validate)
+• Verifying that a web request contains a specific key, such as an instrumentation key or a key signed by a private RSA key (owned by the user) and validated by a public RSA key (used by the server).

-The example below shows how to configure an authorization handler that requires an authenticated user.
-It is modified from the example in the authentication page:
+The following example demonstrates how to configure an authorization handler that requires an authenticated user.
+It is adapted from the example on the authentication's documentation page:

 from typing import Optional